Nike is one of the most well-known athletics brands on the planet.

-Next, I wanted to see what Nike would do if I put a pair of sneakers in my cart and then abandoned.
+Next, we wanted to see what Nike would do if we put a pair of sneakers in our cart and then abandoned them.

-And while some companies trigger their abandoned cart email within the hour, I didn’t receive Nike’s until a few days later.
-When I did, here is what it looked like.
+And while some companies trigger their abandoned cart email within the hour, we didn’t receive Nike’s until a few days later.
+When we did, here is what it looked like.

 As with most of Nike’s email campaigns, there’s a lot going on here.
 You get the sense that they want you to get a little bit lost in the buying experience, which can certainly be a good thing for big ecommerce brands that want their customers to keep coming back for more.